benchlab/Kepler/README.md

 `wallet_addr`: wallet address associated with the account_uuid.
 Every account UUID has a wallet address as well <br>
 `uni_key`: universal (public) key that is generated along with the Kepler Account UUID. <br>
 `sec_key`: secret (private) key that is generated along with the Kepler UUID. <br>
+ `nonce`: nonce related to the generation of the Kepler Account UUID and correlates to the `sec_key`.
 `klob`: klobs are data related to the Account UUID.
 This could be the benOS-related node that the Account UUID was generated from.
 Klob-based data generated with Account UUIDs can differ, depending on the circumstances surrounding the generation of the Account UUID. <br>

 ## Kepler-CLI